Mikhail-Vaganov/FS_HTTP_API/README.md

 - **httpMethod** - HTTP method of the request;

 ## Testing
-- Test samples for REST client in PhpStorm can be found in REST_tests folder
+- Test samples for REST client of PhpStorm can be found in REST_tests folder
 - Another useful application for testing API is Postman Chrome plugin